vofp/Unified-Laptop-Info/doc/information.md

 In this file, we will show the types of information that will be parsed and displayed.

+## Focus
+Currently we want to focus on parsing the information that can be compared
+* Screen Size
+* Resolution
+* HDD Size
+* Memory Size
+* CPU Speed

 ## CPU

 ### Speed